They’ve known about oysters for a long time in the Damariscotta region. A long, long time.

 If you want to stay on dry land, consider a hike in one of the preserves or on one of the trails of the Coastal Rivers Conservation Trust.

 Damariscotta, and its “twin village” of Newcastle, are separated by a bridge and the Damariscotta River.
 Their close connection to each other and the sea is obvious.
 Both villages are full of grand mansions, public buildings and historic businesses, many of which were constructed during the towns’ boom years in shipping and shipbuilding.
 Wander the towns and stop by the Lincoln Theater, built in 1875; two locations of the Renys Department Store, a 17-store Maine dynasty; Skidompha Secondhand Book Shop, with over 20,000 volumes, which helps support the local library; and St. Patrick’s Church, built in 1807 and the oldest Roman Catholic church in New England.

-If you’re hankering for some water time, glide on down the Damariscotta River with Damariscotta River Cruises.
-If you’d prefer to travel under your own power, consider renting a kayak or taking lessons from Midcoast Kayak.
 For something completely different, drop by in autumn for the annual Damariscotta Pumpkinfest and Regatta, a highlight of which involves races between boats carved out of giant pumpkins.
 In the harbor.
 In October.
 Yes, really.

 Where to Stay in Damariscotta

 If you’re searching for a place to stay in the Damariscotta area, consider the Oak Gables B&B, the Newcastle Inn Bed & Breakfast, The Tipsy Butler Bed & Breakfast, and these suggestions.
 Scroll down the list of regional businesses below for more ideas.

 Restaurants in Damariscotta